 James 4 describes this present world as it operates under the deceptive sway of Satan.
-“From whence come wars and fightings among you? come they not hence, even of your lusts that war in your members?” (v.
-1).
+“From whence come wars and fightings among you? come they not hence, even of your lusts that war in your members?” (verse 1).
 War, as we have already noted, is a primary contributor to crippling economies and escalating debt.
 And the root cause of all war, it says, is lust.
-“Ye lust, and have not: ye kill, and desire to have, and cannot obtain: ye fight and war, yet ye have not, because ye ask not” (v.
-2).
+“Ye lust, and have not: ye kill, and desire to have, and cannot obtain: ye fight and war, yet ye have not, because ye ask not” (verse 2).
 James stresses the fact that God wants us to have material goods and prosperity, but on His terms—not ours.

-It should come as no surprise then, that the great financial law in God’s Kingdom is found right within the Ten Commandments: “Thou shalt not covet thy neighbour’s house, thou shalt not covet thy neighbour’s wife, nor his manservant, nor his maidservant, nor his ox, nor his ass, nor any thing that is thy neighbour’s” (Exod.
-20:17).
+It should come as no surprise then, that the great financial law in God’s Kingdom is found right within the Ten Commandments: “Thou shalt not covet thy neighbour’s house, thou shalt not covet thy neighbour’s wife, nor his manservant, nor his maidservant, nor his ox, nor his ass, nor any thing that is thy neighbour’s” (Exodus 20:17).

 God’s law prohibits covetous, selfish gain.
 It forbids the way of get.
-Breaking this Commandment violates the basic principle of God’s way of life—the way of give.
+Breaking this commandment violates the basic principle of God’s way of life—the way of give.
 The way of give will underpin the economic system of tomorrow.

 When Jesus Christ returns to forcefully put down mankind’s final rebellious assault, that victory will also mark the end of all war.
 According to Micah 4:3, man will convert all remaining war materials into farm equipment.
 It’s easy to envision how this will radically change the world’s economy.
 No more defense spending.
-No more multi-million dollar Marshall Plans to help rebuild nations ruined by war.
+No more multi-million-dollar Marshall Plans to help rebuild nations ruined by war.
 And no more massive debt to pass on to our children!

 In many ways, that’s the way it was early in America’s history.
-Historian Paul Johnson notes this about American life in the 19th century: “Never in human history, before or since, has authority gone to such lengths to help the common people to become landowners” (A History of the American People, p.
-515).
+Historian Paul Johnson notes this about American life in the 19th century: “Never in human history, before or since, has authority gone to such lengths to help the common people to become landowners” (A History of the American People).
 Back then, there was so much land that, in some cases, the government just gave it away.
 This helped develop communities and keep people spread out.
 It also kept the majority of Americans busy developing their own raw land!

 While I do not mean to suggest that early life in America was utopian, as far as land ownership goes it was much closer to the way God will set up His society than anything else we see today.
 God never intended human beings to bunch up by the millions, one on top of another—none of them owning land—crammed into over-crowded, crime-infested, heavily polluted cities.
 He wants everyone to have their own space on their own land so they can learn to beautify and maintain that little creation—like God does with His creation!

 But that is not the way man’s society operates.
 While land is still plentiful in the United States, it is certainly not as easy to get as it used to be, because of rising costs and excessive taxes.
 Americans today are actually penalized by the government for developing property: The more its value rises, the higher its taxes will be.
-At present, Americans pay approximately 2 percent of the property’s value every year in taxes.
+Americans pay approximately 2 percent of the property’s value every year in taxes.

-Another form of property tax is the Estate Tax (commonly called the death tax).
+Another form of property tax is the estate tax (commonly called the death tax).
 If a wealthy landowner or business owner dies, heirs might have to pay taxes as high as 60 percent on the estate, which is why so many family-owned businesses do not make it as far as the second generation.
 In fact, according to Martin Gross, only 30 percent do—and of those, 13 percent make it to the third generation.

 This is not God’s way!
 Proverbs 13:22 says, “A good man leaves an inheritance to his children’s children ….”
 Prior to Social Security, oppressive taxes and buying on high-interest time payments, most Americans secured their old age through savings, property ownership and family.